SamhithaNagendla/Projects/README.md

+# Distributed Systems:
-# Distributed Systems:A Desktop application to identify mis-spelled words using Python.
+A Desktop application to identify mis-spelled words using Python.
 Helped in understanding below functionalities of distributed systems.

 1:Client Server Programming using sockets.